4art/nostra_task/README.md

    - Open `summary_statistics.txt` with a text editor to view the statistical summary.

 Note: The `-v $(pwd)/output:/app/output` option in the docker run command creates a volume that maps the `output` directory in your current working directory to the `/app/output` directory in the container.
 This allows the container to write files that persist on your host machine.
-These changes will allow you to run the analysis in a Docker container and still be able to view the generated charts and statistics.
-The visualizations and summary will be saved as files in the output directory, which you can access from your host machine.